exercism/javascript/concepts/regular-expressions/about.md

 1. It is shorter and doesn’t force you to think in terms of class-like constructors.
 2. When using the `RegExp()` constructor, you also need to escape quotes and double-escape backslashes.
 It makes regular expressions that are hard to read and understand by their nature even more harder.

+Nevertheless, for this particular challenge, we are practising with both methods.
+Hence you are able to decide which one to apply depending on the occasion.

 [using-regular-expressions-in-javascript]: https://www.regular-expressions.info/javascript.html
 [mdn-regex-cheatsheet]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions/Cheatsheet